jmcamachor1/hmm_path_attraction_poisoning/README.md

-# Code for Poisoning HMMs paper
+# Code for the factorial analysis of  poisoning HMM path attraction problem

 Install package using